 Marilyn vos Savant is a New York magazine columnist, businesswoman, playwright, and more.
 But her most well-known claim-to-fame is her brain: Marilyn vos Savant is known as the person with highest IQ in the world.
 But when it comes down to it, does IQ really matter?

-Rising To Fame With The World’s Highest IQ
+Marilyn Vos Savant Rises To Fame With The World’s Highest IQ

 By all accounts, as the world’s record-holder for highest IQ, Marilyn vos Savant lived a largely unremarkable childhood.
 She was born Marilyn Mach in 1946 in St. Louis, Missouri.
 She came from a humble family of coal miners (both her grandfathers worked in the mines), and her parents were immigrants from Germany and Italy.